malcolmt/imaginary-maps-in-django/README.rst

 that are imported into GeoDjango.
 You can inspect those with tools like `ogrinfo`, as described in the GeoDjango tutorial.

-The `interface/` directory hides the main view and the views that are called by OpenLayers to populate the data.
+The `interface/` directory contains the main HTML-generating view, as well as the views that are called by OpenLayers to populate the data (it's the web interface for the data).
 These would be a fair bit more fleshed out in a "real world" application, but they are correct for the small-scale operation here.
-The javascript code in `interface/templates/interface/simple.html` is also a key part of this equation.
+The javascript code in `interface/templates/interface/simple.html` is also a key part of this functionality.

+Best of luck!
+Malcolm Tredinnick
+(Sydney, Australia)